Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: MRAM Approximate Computation Framework

-\begin{enumerate} \item {Error patterns and their nature and frequency depend entirely on the input data pattern to be written and vary with different memory chips.} \item {Experimental results also manifest that the write operation at the reduced $t_{W}$ produces comparatively more erroneous data for \textit{solid} \texttt{0x0000} data patterns.} \item {Silicon results further reveal that errors occur due to random variations in the MRAM having no relation to its internal hardware implementation.} \end{enumerate} Furthermore, error patterns from the sample measurements reveal that allocating data randomly to the MRAM at reduced $t_{W}$ can degrade application-level output quality and cause complete or partial application failure, necessitating a systematic method to track the errors on different addresses and allocate the application data according to their criticality.
+\begin{enumerate}[leftmargin=*, topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item {Error patterns and their nature and frequency depend entirely on the input data pattern to be written and vary with different memory chips.} \item {Experimental results also manifest that the write operation at the reduced $t_{W}$ produces comparatively more erroneous data for \textit{solid} \texttt{0x0000} data patterns.} \item {Silicon results further reveal that errors occur due to random variations in the MRAM having no relation to its internal hardware implementation.} \end{enumerate}

+Furthermore, error patterns from the sample measurements reveal that allocating data randomly to the MRAM at reduced $t_{W}$ can degrade application-level output quality and cause complete or partial application failure, necessitating a systematic method to track the errors on different addresses and allocate the application data according to their criticality.
 Toward this end, we split the entire memory space into accurate and approximate addresses based on the error characteristics to efficiently allocate addresses of different applications to tolerate different error amounts for generating acceptable output quality.
 These accurate addresses can be coalesced logically into a required contiguous entirely accurate memory chunk by only tracking the approximate addresses for critical data allocation (devoid of any error) by noting the error characteristics.